kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 ### Deploy the modified contract

-After making these changes, you need to redeploy the contract.
+After making these changes, you need to redeploy the modified contract.

-To redeploy the `hello-world` smart contract:
+To deploy the modified `hello-world` smart contract:

 1. Verify you have Chainweaver open in the browser.